GeekInTheNorth/GeekInTheNorth.github.io/_posts/2025-09-28-creating-opal-tools.md

 }
 ```

 As I was aiming to support multiple endpoints with the same model structure, I used generics to create a wrapping object using the specific content model required by my API.
 This would then be added as a parameter for my endpoint methods with the `FromBody` attribute to ensure the model was pulled from the request body.
-Note that it is worth specifiying the JsonPropertyNames as you cannot guarantee the serialization options of your hosting solution.
+Note that it is worth specifying the JsonPropertyNames as you cannot guarantee the serialization options of your hosting solution.

 ```csharp
 public class ToolRequest<TModel> where TModel : class